Kamala Harris accepts historic VP nomination, says 'there is no vaccine for racism'

 Harris's history-making vice-presidential nomination comes as America this week marked the 100th year anniversary of the ratification of the 19th Amendment, which gave women the right to vote -- although Black women didn't get that same right for several more decades.

-The DNC rolled out a video honoring 100 years of women's suffrage that featured activists and leading Democratic stars in the party, including Harris, Hillary Clinton, Sen. Elizabeth Warren and House Speaker Nancy Pelosi.
+The DNC rolled out a video honoring 100 years of women's suffrage that featured activists and Democratic leaders in the party, including Harris, Hillary Clinton, Sen. Elizabeth Warren and House Speaker Nancy Pelosi.

 Harris Wednesday joined the ranks of trailblazing women in politics.